 This movement, as exclaimed on the inside of the case-back, had already won 7 world records for accuracy at Kew, Geneva and Neuchatel Observatories by the time this watch was launched in 1926.
 So in addition to having the advantage of a waterproof, dustproof, and rust proof case, this made this a revolutionary wristwatch.
 This was in fact, the wristwatch which made the pocket watch obsolete in one stroke, from this moment forward.

 The Rolex Cal.10 1/2, 15 jewels, hand-wound movement has the ‘Extra Prima’ designation, which was more accurate than the standard ‘Prima’ version.
 As can be seen in the close-ups, this movement is in beautifully clean and sparkling condition with not even the slightest evidence of abuse or damage in the form of poor servicing or water ingress.

 The movement has received a full overhaul and service by our vintage Rolex specialist watchmaker and when tested on our electronic test machine following careful calibration, the watch movement was running at +10 seconds/day.
-This is outstanding for any vintage watch, let alone one reaching its 90th birthday.
+This is outstanding for any vintage watch, let alone one of this age.
 We have also tested the watch to confirm it is running reliably and strongly and keeping good time, without any rewinding, during a 24 hour time period.